pyscaffold/pyscaffold/docs/faq.rst

    the final users, they are just required during development to assembling the package file.

    That means if someone clones your repository and tries to build it, the dependencies in ``pyproject.toml`` will be automatically pulled.
-This mechanism is described by `PEP 517`_/`PEP 518`_ and definitely beyond the scope of this answer.
+This mechanism is described by :pep:`517`/:pep:`518` and definitely beyond the scope of this answer.

 Can I use PyScaffold ≥ 3 to develop a Python package that is Python 2 & 3 compatible?
    Python 2 reached *end-of-life* in 2020, which means that no security updates will be available, and therefore any